 I found robust direct edit functionality in Solidworks 2010 while I was doing some comparison marketing for ZW3D.
 I had access to the program and started playing.
 I only worked with an imported part and found it quite good.
 I never noticed that there were history steps added with each face modification.
 IronCAD does not include the face moves in the history it consumes the history affected by the modification and you continue your design with the mixture of history and direct editing.
 I never really did much more than edit that test part, basically removing faces.
 It was one of my test for direct edit functionality, Solidworks passed with flying colors.

 I was very excited and decided to make Solidworks users aware that they could use the flexibility of direct edit in design process.
-I thought this would open the door to a new level of productivity, interoperability and a standardization of the 3D CAD design process.
+I thought this would open the door to a new level of productivity, interoperability and a standardization of the 3D MCAD design process.

 As I was debating this article with an expert Solidworks user he informed me how adding a step in history for each face modification was very problematic.